Shailendra dynasty

-The Shailendras are considered to have been a thalassocracy and ruled vast swathes of maritime Southeast Asia, however they also relied on agricultural pursuits, by way of intensive rice cultivation on the Kedu Plain of Central Java.
-The dynasty appeared to be the ruling family of both the Mataram Kingdom of Central Java, for some period, and the Srivijaya Kingdom in Sumatra.
+The Shailendras are considered to have been a thalassocracy and ruled vast swathes of maritime Southeast Asia; however, they also relied on agricultural pursuits, by way of intensive rice cultivation on the Kedu Plain of Central Java.
+The dynasty appeared to be the ruling family of the Mataram kingdom of Central Java, and for some period, the Srivijaya Kingdom in Sumatra.

-The inscriptions created by Shailendras use three languages; Old Malay, Old Javanese, and Sanskrit — written either in the Kawi alphabet, or pre-Nāgarī script.
+The inscriptions created by Shailendras use three languages; Old Javanese, Old Malay, and Sanskrit — written either in the Kawi alphabet, or pre-Nāgarī script.
 The use of Old Malay has sparked speculation of a Sumatran origin, or Srivijayan connection of this family.
 On the other hand, the use of Old Javanese suggests their firm political establishment on Java.
 The use of Sanskrit usually indicates the official nature, and/or religious significance, of the event described in any given inscription.

 Primary sources

-The Sojomerto inscription (c.
-725) discovered in Batang Regency, Central Java, mentioned the name Dapunta Selendra and Selendranamah.
-The name 'Selendra' was another spelling of Shailendra, suggested that Dapunta Selendra was the progenitor of Shailendra family in Central Java.
-The inscription is Shaivist in nature, which suggests that the family was probably initially Hindu Shaivist before converting to Mahayana Buddhism.
+The Sojomerto inscription (9th century CE) discovered in Batang Regency, Central Java, mentioned the name Dapunta Selendra and Selendranamah.
+The name 'Selendra' has been suggested as another spelling of Shailendra, meaning that Dapunta Selendra was the progenitor of Shailendra family in Central Java.
+However, recent analysis suggested that this was not true: The inscription has diphthong ai in it, so it is unlikely that Selendra was another name for Shailendra, and the Sumatran origin of Sailendra dynasty was thus unproven.

 The earliest dated inscription in Indonesia in which clearly mentioned the dynastic name of Śailēndra as Śailēndravamśatilaka appears is the Kalasan inscription (778) of central Java, which mention its ruler Mahārāja dyāḥ Pañcapaṇa kariyāna Paṇaṃkaraṇa and commemorates the establishment of a Buddhist shrine, Candi Kalasan, dedicated for the goddess Tara.

 The name also appears in several other inscriptions like the Kelurak inscription (782) and the Karangtengah inscription (824).
 Outside Indonesia, the name Shailendra is to be found in the Ligor inscription (775) on the Malay peninsula and Nalanda inscription (860) in India.
 It is possible that it was Paṇaṃkaraṇa that create the Chaiya, or Ligor inscription (775), and took control over Srivijayan realm in the Southern Thailand Malay Peninsula.

 Possible origins

 Although the rise of the Shailendras occurred in Kedu Plain in the Javanese heartland, their origin has been the subject of discussion.
-Apart from Java itself, an earlier homeland in Sumatra, India or Cambodia has been suggested.
+Apart from Java itself, an earlier homeland in Sumatra, India, Funan, or Cambodia has been suggested.
 The latest studies apparently favour a native origin of the dynasty.
 Despite their connections with Srivijaya in Sumatra and Thai-Malay Peninsula, the Shailendras were more likely of Javanese origin.